Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Nothing Is Written in Stone

 Be sure to make note of this in your training journal.
 Write about what worked and what didn't, or maybe what you think was the reason for your horse not acting his normal self.
-Having all these notes to look back on will not only be an easy way for you to see the progress you have made in a short time period, but also a reference in the future for what exercises seem to work well for your horse for certain types of issues.
+Having all these notes to look back on will not only be an easy way for you to see the progress you have made in a short time period, but it will also be a reference in the future for what exercises seem to work well for your horse for certain types of issues.

 If you keep journals on all the horses you work with, you will have an amazing reference to pull from in the future.
 Not to mention, you will be able to see your own progress as a rider on paper.
 Not that you can't feel it or your instructor doesn't encourage you, but sometimes seeing it on paper can really help it to sink in—especially since you can compare the dates of how long it's been and how long it took you to work through something the first time.
 Hopefully, you will see that next time it is a little easier.

-I'm going to give you part of an example training plan for an imaginary horse that needs work on his trot to canter transitions.
+I'm going to give you part of an example training plan for an imaginary horse that needs work on his trot-to-canter transitions.

 The first page of our notebook should say our goal for the month, which with this imaginary horse, is to improve the transitions from trot to canter.